3 CME/CE Hours Available * This course qualifies for Legal & Ethical CME/CE Hours.

 The Telebehavioral Health Institute is approved by the American Psychological Association to sponsor continuing education for psychologists.
 The Telebehavioral Health Institute maintains responsibility for this program and its content.

 The Telebehavioral Health Institute, Inc. (TBHI), provider #1328, is approved as a provider for social work continuing education by the Association of Social Work Boards (ASWB) www.aswb.org, through the Approved Continuing Education (ACE) program.
-Telebehavioral Health Institute, Inc. maintains responsibility for the program.
-ASWB Approval Period: 11/18/2016 – 11/18/2019.
-Social workers should contact their regulatory board to determine course approval for continuing education credits.
-Please note that ASWB does not award CE Hours for training related to marketing.
+Telebehavioral Health Institute, Inc. is permitted to use the new three year approval period in the ACE statement on promotional material and certificates of credit.
+ASWB Approval Period: 11/18/2019-11/18/2022.
+Social workers should contact their regulatory board to determine course approval.

 The Telebehavioral Health Institute, Inc. (TBHI) is officially on file with NAADAC, the Association for Addiction Professionals (NAADAC) as an Approved Education Provider.
 TBHI has been approved as a NAADAC Approved Education Provider.
 NAADAC Provider #159459, Telebehavioral Health Institute, is responsible for all aspects of their programing.